Intrepid Token (INT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Intrepid Token Historical Price

-According to the latest data gathered on Intrepid Token live price page, the current price of Intrepid Token is 4.31USD.
-The circulating supply of Intrepid Token(INT) is 90.48K INT , giving it a market capitalization of $390.39K.
+According to the latest data gathered on Intrepid Token live price page, the current price of Intrepid Token is 4.69USD.
+The circulating supply of Intrepid Token(INT) is 90.48K INT , giving it a market capitalization of $424.14K.

 The Intrepid Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of INT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.